-Our transition program focuses on meeting the individual needs of each child.
-Our team of Developmental Therapists focuses on building a strong relationship with each child to help support their ability to enhance the child's strengths, while challenging them to meet their goals.
-Within this program, students will enhance their capacity for self-regulation, relating and engaging with others, communication, ideation, as well as gross motor skills, fine motor skills, and foundation academic skills.
+Our Transition Program focuses on meeting the individual needs of each child.
+Our team of Developmental Therapists focuses on building a strong foundational relationship with each child to support their ability to enhance the child’s strengths, while challenging them to meet their goals.
+Students will develop their capacity for self-regulation, relating and engaging with others, communicating in meaningful ways and developing critical thinking skills.

-Using the DIR®/Floortime Model to set goals for our students, we have children interacting with their environment rather than simply experiencing the world from a desk.
-Students will receive a complete education to encompass their social, emotional, physical, and academic needs.
+Using the DIR®/Floortime Model to set goals for our students, children interact with their environment rather than simply experiencing the world from a desk.
+Students receive a complete education encompassing their social, emotional, physical and classroom needs.
 Every student’s program has been developed for them and not simply formed from a single curriculum or assessment.
-We encourage parent involvement in the development of their child’s education plan.

 Our multi-disciplinary team works together to set goals that foster real learning, rather than rote recall or memorized answers.
 If a child is really thinking, then they are really learning, and this is always our first priority.